-Believe it or not, there are a number of people who don’t even know their legal rights.
+Believe it or not, several people don’t even know their legal rights.
 In other words, individuals aren’t aware of the information they should and shouldn’t disclose during an interview.
 This means that if you mention your mental health issues during an interview, you’re doing so by choice, since you aren’t obligated to – no matter what the employer says.

 Don’t lose hope.

-There are a number of reasons applicants should feel confident turning in their applications and sitting in front of board members for an interview.
+There are several reasons applicants should feel confident turning in their applications and sitting in front of board members for an interview.